Yasashari/Smart-Contract-Optimization/README.md

     3. If there is a constant variable on the program uint public constant  x = 10 < uint public x = 10

+    4. Number of loop itereations need to less.
+Otherwise it use more gas if with iterations

+    5. Require , revert , assert error message need to be set with less characters.